An Adjoint Formulation of Energetic Particle Confinement: Adjoint of Steady State Drift Kinetic Equation

 The magnetic drifts have been simplified by the approximation $\nabla \times \mathbf{\hat{b}} \approx \mathbf{\hat{b}} \times \nabla \ln B$, appropriate in the limit of a ``vacuum plasma.''
 As boundary conditions we will enforce $F_s = 0$ at the spatial boundaries whenever $U_r \equiv \mathbf{r} \cdot \mathbf{\dot{X}} < 0$, where $\mathbf{\hat{r}}$ is the radial unit vector, and we have assumed a circular spatial boundary, but leave $F_s$ unconstrained for $U_r \equiv \mathbf{r} \cdot \mathbf{\dot{X}} > 0$, i.e.

-where $r_{wall}$ is the location of the surrounding wall, taken as the plasma minor radius $a$.
-With these boundary conditions no flow of particles is allowed to enter the spatial domain, but particles are free to exit.
+where $r_{wall}$ is the location of the surrounding wall, taken as the plasma minor radius $a$, for simplicity.
+With these boundary conditions particles are not allowed to enter the spatial domain, but particles are able to exit.
 The resulting Green's function can thus be physically interpreted as the steady state particle distribution resulting from a unit source located at $\mathbf{z} = \mathbf{z}_0$.

-To derive an adjoint problem for the escape time of an energetic particle, we begin by multiplying the left hand side of Eq. (\ref{eq:ADKE1a}) by the solution to the adjoint equation $T_s$, which after successive integrations by parts yields:
+To derive an adjoint problem for the mean escape time of an energetic particle, we begin by multiplying the left hand side of Eq. (\ref{eq:ADKE1a}) by the solution to the adjoint equation $T_s$, which after successive integrations by parts, yields:

 Here, the first term on the right hand side (RHS) is the Green's function times the adjoint of the steady state drift kinetic equation, and the second term on the RHS describes fluxes through the spatial boundary $\Gamma$.
 The boundary condition on the Green's function $F_s$ [Eq. (\ref{eq:ADKE2sub0})] implies the spatial boundary term will vanish when $U_r < 0$, where setting the boundary conditions on $T_s$ when $U_r \geq 0$, allows for distinct adjoint problems to be defined.